eleda77/eleda77.github.io/docs/vocab_list.md

 **deasil** - in the direction of the sun's apparent course, considered as lucky; clockwise; opposite of widdershins

 **declaim** - utter or deliver words or a speech in a rhetorical or impassioned way, as if to an audience

+**decoupage** - the art or craft of decorating objects with paper cut-outs

 **delectation** - pleasure and delight